Usage share of operating systems: Desktop computer games

 Linux has gained more interest among gamers in the early 2020s, especially thanks to projects like Wine and Proton.
 Wine allows Windows programs to run on Linux, while Valve's Proton makes many games on Steam directly playable without any additional configuration.
 The Linux version of Steam and devices such as Steam Deck using Linux-based SteamOS have made Linux more accessible as a gaming platform.
-The number of Steam games currently available on Linux exceeds the total number of games available on XBOX, Nintendo Switch and PlayStation platforms.
+The number of Steam games currently available on Linux exceeds the total number of games available on Xbox, Nintendo Switch and PlayStation platforms.
 In addition, on modern systems, Linux is able to offer comparable or sometimes higher performance than Windows in some games due to its lower system load.
-These developments have made Linux an alternative to Windows in terms of game playability compared to the past.
+These developments have made Linux a more viable alternative to Windows in terms of game playability compared to the past.

-The digital video game distribution platform Steam publishes a monthly "Hardware & Software Survey", with the statistics below:
+The digital video game distribution platform Steam publishes data monthly through their Hardware & Software Survey: